MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/Pallets/Delete_LPChild_to_LP_Pallet_From_WR.md

 {
   "Error": {
     "Code": "Not inserted",
-    "Message": "The LP Single you are trying to assign does not exist" }
+    "Message": "The LP Single you are trying to remove does not exist" }
 }